yuzu-emu/yuzu-emu.github.io/site/content/help/quickstart/index.md

 >  If unsure of how to safely eject media, use one of the following support pages corresponding to your OS:
 > - **Windows users:** [Safely remove hardware in Windows](https://support.microsoft.com/en-us/windows/safely-remove-hardware-in-windows-1ee6677d-4e6c-4359-efca-fd44b9cec369)

-We will now return to the Hekate Home menu to proceed with the remaining sections of the guide.
+We'll now return to the Hekate Home menu to proceed with the remaining sections of the guide.

 **Step 8:** Tap on `Close` twice to return to the `Tools` menu.